shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 ## Conclusions

-_Animal Crossing: New Horizons_ was launched on March 20, 2020, so assuming you started playing on day 1 and never missed a single fossil, June 17th will be your benchmark to beat.
+_Animal Crossing: New Horizons_ was launched on March 20, 2020, so if you started playing on day 1 and never missed a single fossil, June 17th will be your benchmark to beat.
 Tip: remember to blame it on Zipper should you fail!

 <div align="center">
   <img src="https://shawenyao.github.io/Photos/Animal Crossing/007.jpg" />